ESESJAY/Assignment-2/README.md

 ACKNOWLEDGEMENTS:
 I have received inspiration for this project from buzzfeed website, geo-guesser website.
-The link to the buzzfeed website, geo-guesser website
+The link to the buzzfeed website, geo-guesser website.